DannySchultzDev/PT-Piranha/README.md

 Item received messages are not handled async (Upon receiving a bunch of items, the screen is redrawn for each one).<br/>
 Scout messages are not handled async (Upon joining, all locations are scouted causing massive load spike).<br/>
 Forcing file extension upon saving/loading Multiworld Tracker.<br/>
+There is no gitignore file.<br/>
 Probably a whole bunch of stuff I haven't thought of.<br/>
 <br/>
 Adding Gradient support to Multiworld Tracker editor.(Technically extra keys can be added in the XML manually)<br/>
-Allowing users to edit Multiworld Trackers after creation.<br/>
+Allowing users to edit Multiworld Trackers after creation.
+(Workaround by Generating a new Multiworld and then adding the tracker to edit with the "Add Existing Multiworld Tracker" button.)<br/>
 Adding more display options for the Multiworld Tracker viewer (Seperated by game, jumbled, count to size correlated, voronoi).<br/>
 Image support for clear color.<br/>
 Additional Gradient Styles (clamp to next).